 (Decrease) increase in other current liabilities and non-current liabilities

 Net cash provided by operating activities

 Net cash used in investing activities

-Cash flows provided by financing activities:
+Cash flows (used in) provided by financing activities:

 Short-term credit, net